DavidS-Repo/SkyGridx/README.md

    - Tiered loot distribution for added variety, each tier with its own set of items and probabilities.
    - Customize chest loot for specific biomes, allowing for a more immersive and thematic distribution of items based on the environment.

+## **Mini Chunk Regeneration**
+   - Periodically regenerate selected chunks on a timer without touching the surrounding world.
+   - Configure with `/miniregen` or `MiniRegen/mini_regen_settings.yml` once chunks have been chosen.
+   - Supports custom material distributions and grouping for bulk removal.

+## **Enhanced Eye of Ender**
+   - Eyes follow a smooth arc to the nearest registered portal, hover for 5 s with particles, then refund the eye.
+   - If no portal exists, they pop instantly with a small explosion and refund.
+   - Portal coordinates stored in an efficient binary file (`portals.dat`).
+   - This is only for `END_PORTAL` materials used in the grid, and serves as a replacement for the missing stronghold structure.

 ---

 ## Commands: